haveanicedaymydear/Assistant-Autogen/instructions/partials/_validator_common_feedback_format.md

 [FEEDBACK_SUMMARY]
 Overall Status: [PASS or FAIL]
 Critical: [Number of critical issues found]
-Major: [Number of major issues found]
-Minor: [Number of minor issues found] [END_FEEDBACK_SUMMARY]
+Standard: [Number of standard issues found] [END_FEEDBACK_SUMMARY]

 **Note:** A document FAILS only if there is one or more CRITICAL issue.